ibm-cloud-docs/bare-metal/mount-iso-bare-metal-server.md

 Although most {{site.data.keyword.cloud}} customers use one of the standard operating systems that come with our servers, you can mount custom ISOs (disk images) on servers.
 You have two options for mounting custom ISOs.

-For the methods to work, you need to connect to the private network through the SL VPN service, such as [IBM Cloud SSL VPN - AMS01](https://vpn.ams01.softlayer.com/prx/000/http/localhost/login) or through another server that is connected to the network.
+For the methods to work, you need to connect to the private network through the SL VPN service, such as `IBM Cloud SSL VPN - AMS01`<!--(https://vpn.ams01.softlayer.com/prx/000/http/localhost/login)--> or through another server that is connected to the network.

 Lenovo hardware disk images larger than 50 MB must be mounted by using the IMM console and clicking **Interface > Media tab**.
 {: note}